ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

-**What is the nature of the project output?**
+**What outputs can we expect from it?**

-The output of this project is an app that will only be available on Linux desktop computers.
-This app is non-custodial so users have full control of their funds.
-This app earns nothing.
+The project will produce an app for Linux and Windows desktops.
+This app is non-custodial, giving users full control of their funds.
+The app does not generate any earnings.

-**What are the project's milestones?**
+**What are the key milestones for this project?**

 September 2024:
 - Activate the app front-end -> Link: https://github.com/ellenrapps/Novel-Bitcoin-Payment-Service-/blob/main/front_end.py
 - Activate the create taproot single signature address, key-pair button -> Link: https://github.com/ellenrapps/Novel-Bitcoin-Payment-Service-/blob/main/master.py
 - Activate the check bitcoin address balance button -> Link: https://github.com/ellenrapps/Novel-Bitcoin-Payment-Service-/blob/main/front_end.py

-November 2024:
+December 2024:
 - Activate the app's in-built blockchain explorer

-January 2025:
+February 2025:
 - Activate the app's smart contract creation button using Bitcoin's in-built infrastructure

-March 2025:
+April 2025:
 - Activate the app's messaging system using Bitcoin's in-built infrastructure

-April 2025:
+May 2025:
 - Official launching of the Novel Bitcoin Payment Service - Mainnet

-April 2025 and beyond:
+May 2025 and beyond:
 - Maintain/improve the security and smooth operation of the app

-**Who is the main developer of this project?**
+**Who is the lead developer?**

 Currently, I'm the only one working on this project.
-For almost a decade, I have worked as a hardware and software developer.
+I have worked as a software developer for nearly a decade.
 Some of my software programs are now available to the public via:

 GitHub: https://github.com/ellenrapps